codecooker0105/warehouse/README.md

    But, there is another pattern, called commanding, where you encapsulate an operation into an object, and execute that object with a handler. *Which is exactly what MediatR does.* And how do you select the handler with MediatR?
 Through a *service locator*, a.k.a. the [service locator anti-pattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).

    TL;DR;: It's commanding with a service locator on top.
 Duh.
 But no matter how we call it, it's a pretty cool piece of code, and the service locator is arguably not that big of a deal here (although it does obfuscate what handler will actually execute).
+By the way, I didn't direct this against the developer of MediatR in any way; I'm 100% sure that Jimmy Bogard knows design patterns twenty times better than me, and it's just that name selection often has little to do with semantics, not to mention that projects can change in scope and direction.

 2. ##### MediatR has little to do with CQRS: